-20CHC25

-TECHNICAL SEMINAR
+20CHC25 TECHNICAL SEMINAR

-Instruction CIE Credits 2 P Hours per week 50 Marks 1
+Instruction 2 P Hours per week

+Duration of SEE -

+SEE -

+CIE 50 Marks

+Credits 1

 Course Objective:

 The goal of a seminar is to introduce students to critical reading, understanding, summarizing, explaining and preparing report on state of the art topics in a broad area of his/her specialization.
 Seminar topics may be chosen by the students with advice from the faculty members and the student shall read further relevant articles in the domain.